-Otherwise, whatever the rest of the family is eating is fine (including complex carbs such as brown rice and whole-grain bread, lean meats, yogurts, and fruits and veggies).
+Otherwise, whatever the rest of the family is eating is fine, including complex carbs such as brown rice and whole-grain bread, lean meats, yogurt, and fruits and veggies.
 Hold off on ice cream and potato chips, though: High-fat items are harder to digest.

 While your child is ill, watch for signs of dehydration.
 If she fails to urinate for 8 hours, has no tears when crying, or has sunken eyes, call your doctor.

-And to help ward off future gastrointestinal troubles, remind youngsters to wash their hands frequently, both at school and at home.
+And to help ward off future gastrointestinal troubles, remind youngsters to wash their hands frequently at school and at home.
 This can reduce the chance of diarrhea episodes by about 30 percent, according to a 2015 research review by the Cochrane Collaboration.

-Children in the U.S. miss 3 million days of school a year due to pink eye (conjunctivitis)—an inflammation of the conjunctiva, a membrane that covers the white part of the eye.
+Children in the U.S. miss 3 million days of school per year because of pink eye (conjunctivitis), an inflammation of the conjunctiva, a membrane that covers the white part of the eye.

 Up to 75 percent of all cases of pink eye in children are due to bacteria, according to a 2013 review published in JAMA.
-The rest are mainly due to viral infections such as the common cold or allergies.
+The rest are mainly caused by viral infections (such as the common cold) or allergies.

 Treatment tips: If your child has redness, itching, and a watery or thick discharge in and around one or both eyes, your pediatrician can determine whether it’s pink eye and what type it is.

 Many people may be seeking and receiving the wrong care for pink eye.
-A study published in 2016 in the journal JAMA Ophthalmology, on almost 12 million eye-related emergency room visits between 2006 and 2011, found that 28 percent were for conjunctivitis—which is not considered an emergency.
-A study published in the same journal this week suggests that the vast majority of ER visits for pink eye are for children younger than age 7, brought there, researchers suspect, by new or first-time parents.
+A study published in 2016 in the journal JAMA Ophthalmology, on almost 12 million eye-related emergency room visits between 2006 and 2011, found that 28 percent were for conjunctivitis, which isn't considered an emergency.
+A study published in the same journal in 2017 suggests that a vast majority of ER visits for pink eye are for children younger than age 7, brought there, researchers suspect, by new or first-time parents.

-But this is not necessarily warranted.
-Research shows that the bacterial form of the condition usually resolves on its own after five to six days, says Blair Hammond, M.D., assistant professor of pediatrics at the Icahn School of Medicine in Mount Sinai.
+But this isn't necessarily warranted.
+Research shows that the bacterial form of the condition usually resolves on its own after five to six days, says Blair Hammond, M.D., an assistant professor of pediatrics at the Icahn School of Medicine in Mount Sinai.

-Also of concern, one in five people in the above group filled prescriptions for combination antibiotic-steroid topics, which, the authors note, may prolong the duration of these infections.
+Also of concern is that 1 in 5 people in the above group filled prescriptions for combination antibiotic-steroid topicals, which, the authors note, may prolong the duration of these infections.